 If you're a novice photographer looking to upgrade to a DSLR camera, the number of options on the market may feel a bit intimidating.
-It can be tempting to look at cameras that are packed with lots of premium features off-the-bat, but it may be more helpful to start with a more affordable model.
+It can be tempting to look at cameras packed with lots of premium features off-the-bat, but it may be more helpful to start with a more affordable model.
 That way, you can familiarize yourself with the manufacturer's unique build, menu system, and selection of lenses before investing a lot of money.

-Get the D5600 if you want a better-built camera that offers superior autofocus performance, but consider the D3500 if you want to spend less but don't want to sacrifice image quality.
+Get the D5600 if you want a slightly more comfortable-to-use DSLR with a fully articulated touchscreen, but take a look at the D3500 if you want to save money without sacrificing image quality.

 Apr 07, 2021: Verified that all main picks are still in stock and represent the best choice for their given category.